top of page

 Academic Work

-A trained political scientist, sociologist, journalist, and war crimes investigator, James is especially known for his research on the interactions of states, international organizations, and non-governmental groups in contexts of armed conflict and political instability.
+A trained political scientist, sociologist, journalist, and war crimes investigator, James is known for his research on the interactions of states, international organizations, and non-governmental groups in contexts of armed conflict and political instability.

 A graduate of Stanford University and the University of California at Berkeley, James taught sociology, political science, and international public affairs at research-focused universities across the United States, Canada, and Mexico for over two decades.
-He held tenure-track and tenured positions at the University of Minnesota, Johns Hopkins University, McGill University in Montreal, and with Carleton University in Ottawa.
+He held tenure-track and tenured positions at the University of Minnesota, Johns Hopkins University, McGill University in Montreal, and Carleton University in Ottawa.

-At Johns Hopkins and McGill universities, James taught in departments of sociology.
+At Johns Hopkins and McGill Universities, James taught in departments of sociology.
 At the University of Minnesota, he taught in the public policy and political science departments.
 At Ottawa’s Carleton University, James taught in the Norman Paterson School of International Affairs, a training program for graduate students interested in international public service.

-James’ scholarly recognition includes an endowed chair in international affairs at the University of Minnesota, a Tier II Canada Research Chair in conflict and human rights at McGill University, and research grants to study human rights, international conflict, international aid, and related topics from multiple US and Canadian sources, including the MacArthur Foundation, National Science Foundation, the Canadian Social Science and Humanities Research Council, the Ford Foundation, the Soros Foundations, and others.
+James’ scholarly recognition includes an endowed chair in international affairs at the University of Minnesota, a Tier II Canada Research Chair in conflict and human rights at McGill University, and research grants to study human rights, international conflict, international aid, and related topics from multiple US and Canadian sources, including the MacArthur Foundation, National Science Foundation, the Canadian Social Science and Humanities Research Council, the Ford Foundation, the Open Society Foundations, and others.

 James Ron’s scholarly publications have appeared in Comparative Politics, Human Rights Quarterly, International Organization, International Security, International Studies Quarterly, the Journal of Conflict Resolution, the Journal of Peace Research, Political Studies Quarterly, Social Problems, Theory and Society, World Development, and more.
+James has also published books with Oxford University Press and California University Press, as well as book-length reports for Human Rights Watch.
+To read some of these articles, please visit his ResearchGate and Academia.edu profiles.
+To learn how other scholars have used James Ron's work in their own research, please visit his Google Scholar page.

 International Research Consultant